 Amsterdam, the city of Sins

 Spend a day in Amsterdam and be sure to read our travel tips, which will help you save money here.
-Go visit a few of the art museums in Amsterdam.
+Go for a canal cruise, admire the narrow buildings or see some interesting art.
 Do keep in mind that parking charges in Amsterdam are very expensive, so it makes sense to rent a car after you’ve already spent a day here.
 Be sure to check out our amazing itinerary for Amsterdam for ideas.

 While you’re in Amsterdam, you can rent your own bike and cycle around at your own pace.
 If you’re not very confidant about cycling in Amsterdam and want to brush up on your skills, then I have handpicked a few cycle tours for you that you can check out: